zooniverse/mapping-viz-tools/README.md

 Don't forget the [Wiki](https://github.com/zooniverse/mapping-viz-tools/wiki)!
 You can find some great information there about the Mapping Viz Tools infrastructure.

 Be sure to check out [Zoomapper](https://github.com/zooniverse/zoomapper), which serves custom mbtiles for this app to consume.
-Azure Functions used to connect this app to the backend are maintained at [mapping-viz-functions](https://github.com/zooniverse/mapping-viz-functions)
+Azure Functions are used to connect this app to the backend are maintained at [mapping-viz-functions](https://github.com/zooniverse/mapping-viz-functions)

 ## Available Scripts